-The U.S. government employs tens of thousands of foreign employees in countries where it operates—at foreign service establishments including U.S. embassies or consulates, military bases, and offices of organizations such as the Peace Corps or the U.S. Agency for International Development.
+The U.S. government employs tens of thousands of foreign employees in countries where it operates—at foreign service establishments including U.S. embassies or consulates, military bases, and offices of organizations such as the Peace Corps or the U.S. Agency for International Development (USAID).

-These foreign employees of the U.S. government abroad, including so-called "foreign-service nationals" (citizens of host countries) and "third-country nationals" (noncitizen residents of host countries), can serve in a variety of nondiplomatic and non-sensitive (but still very important) roles.
+These foreign employees of the U.S. government abroad, including so-called "foreign-service nationals" (citizens of host countries) and "third-country nationals" (noncitizen residents of host countries), can serve in a variety of nondiplomatic and non-sensitive (but still important) roles.
 These might include embassy security guards, translators, procurement specialists, or even political advisers.
 In addition, they might include local individual private contractors who are hired and paid directly by the U.S. government, but not people who are hired or paid through contractors.

 Such foreign employees often remain in their functions for several years, while their U.S. citizen colleagues and supervisors are regularly rotated around various countries.
 In recognition of such loyalty, the U.S. government has made available a special type of immigrant visa and green card though the employment fourth-preference category.